Kevincoooool/esp32s3_openmv_lvgl/submodule/micropython/docs/library/machine.Timer.rst

          period of the channel expires.
        - ``Timer.PERIODIC`` - The timer runs periodically at the configured frequency of the channel.

-     - ``period`` - The timer period, in milliseconds.

-     - ``callback`` - The callable to call upon expiration of the timer period.
-       The callback must take one argument, which is passed the Timer object.
-       The ``callback`` argument shall be specified.
-Otherwise an exception will occurr upon timer expiration:
-       ``TypeError: 'NoneType' object isn't callable``

 .. method:: Timer.deinit()